derickson/gen-ai-search-studygroup/class/week01/README.md

 this uses the virtual environment module of Python to create a virtual environment in a new folder called env.

-Make sure your .gitignore file has an entry for env so you don't check anything from this folder in.
+Make sure your .gitignore file has an entry for env so you don't check in anything from this folder .

 Tell your terminal to start working with this Python environment with the following command